References

 Using the

-PL/SQL package, you can grant or revoke the switch privilege to a user, role, or PUBLIC.
+DBMS_RESOURCE_MANAGER_PRIVSPL/SQL package, you can grant or revoke the switch privilege to a user, role, or PUBLIC.
 The switch privilege enables a user or application to switch a session to a specified resource consumer group.
 It also enables the database to automatically switch a session to a consumer group specified in a session-to–consumer group mapping rule or specified in the SWITCH_GROUP parameter of a resource plan directive.Emphasis Mine

 Thus, I need to grant the privilege to switch into the target groups to the